runtimeverification/michelson-semantics/michelson.md

 ### List Operations

-Lists are somewhat nontrivial in that we need to keep track of typing information and hence we have the `#List` nonterminal.
-Aside from that, the rules are a direct translation of the documentation into K.

 ```k
   rule <k> CONS A => #HandleAnnotations(A)  ... </k>
        <stack> V ~> L:List => ListItem(V) L ... </stack>